Pediatric augmentative and alternative communication clinic

 Augmentative and alternative communication (also known as AAC or Aug Com) is a mode of communication used by individuals who are unable to verbally express themselves.

-The Augmentative and Alternative Communication Clinic at Providence Neurodevelopmental Center for Children provides comprehensive, state-of-the-art evaluation and treatment for children whose speech or expressive language is either severely or profoundly impaired.
+The Augmentative and Alternative Communication Clinic at Providence Children's Development Institute provides comprehensive, state-of-the-art evaluation and treatment for children whose speech or expressive language is either severely or profoundly impaired.

 Our therapists will evaluate your child’s cognitive level (thinking, memory, problem solving), emotional level, motor skills development, ability to understand language, and ability to produce intelligible speech.
 Using this information, the therapists will work with you and your family to choose the type of communication system or device that will be most useful for your child.